Amir-Manafpour/Week4ProgrammingAssignment/Codebook.md

 [77] "fBodyBodyGyroMag-mean()"         "fBodyBodyGyroMag-std()"          "fBodyBodyGyroMag-meanFreq()"     "fBodyBodyGyroJerkMag-mean()"
 [81] "fBodyBodyGyroJerkMag-std()"      "fBodyBodyGyroJerkMag-meanFreq()" "activity_name"

+The majority of these variables are taken directly from the original dataset.
+However, only a subset of the mean and standard deviation of all the variables are included in the output file.

 The "activity_name" corresponds to the "activity_id" for each record.
 Also, the "record_type" variable defines if the record is from the test dataset or the train dataset.

-Only a subset of the mean and standard deviation of all the variables are included in the output file.